Dimension W: Anime

-The series premiered on 10 January 2016, and aired on Tokyo MX, KBS Kyoto, BS11, AT-X, Sun TV, and TV Aichi, and was simulcast worldwide with a broadcast dub by Funimation.
+The series premiered on 10 January 2016, and aired on Tokyo MX, Kyoto Broadcasting System, BS11, AT-X, Sun Television, and TV Aichi, and was simulcast worldwide with dubs produced by Funimation.
 Madman Entertainment procured the rights to stream the anime on AnimeLab.
 On 12 February 2016, it was announced that the anime would be broadcast on Adult Swim's Toonami programming block, replacing Akame ga Kill!, beginning on 28 February 2016.
-Later it was released on Blu-ray release on 25 March 2016.
+The series was later released on Blu-ray on 25 March 2016.